Framing Package

 - Matting is a key element in your framing package and serves as more than just creating airspace between the face of the artwork and the glass.

-helps to eliminate the possibility of condensation which causes the artwork to stick to glass.
+- Matting serves as a complementing design of beauty that enhances the artwork and helps to eliminate the possibility of condensation which causes the artwork to stick to glass.

-Multiple mats will add more depth, color and give the framed artwork a three dimensional look.
+- Multiple mats will add more depth, color and give the framed artwork a three dimensional look.

 - Matting also enhances the artwork itself by bringing the colors within it to life.